 The second step would be to determine whether the relevant COMI contains severe claw back provisions in its insolvency legislation.
-Although the determination of a COMI can be a technically fraught analysis of international conflicts of law.
-PCS notes that in the vast majority of securitisations there is no real issue as the COMI is self-evident.
+Although the determination of a COMI can be a technically fraught analysis of international conflicts of law, PCS notes that in the vast majority of securitisations there is no real issue as the COMI is self-evident.

-In the case of the Transaction, title to the assets is transferred, in the case of English and Welsh and Northern Irish assets by means of an equitable assignment and, in the case of Scottish assets, by a transfer of the beneficial interest only.
+In the case of the Transaction, title to the assets is transferred by means of an equitable or beneficial assignment.

-The legal opinions from Hogan Lovells, Pinsent Masons Belfast LLP and Shepherd and Wedderburn, collectively confirm that an equitable assignment and a Scottish assignment of the beneficial interest meets the definition of "true sale" outlined above.
+The legal opinions from Hogan Lovells, Pinsent Masons Belfast, and Shepherd and Wedderburn, collectively confirm that an equitable assignment and a Scottish assignment of the beneficial interest meets the definition of "true sale" outlined above.

 In the case of FCE Bank plc ("FCE"), a credit institution situated in the United Kingdom, the COMI is considered the United Kingdom.
 United Kingdom insolvency law provides for clawback in the cases of preferences and transactions at an undervalue and require the insolvency officer to prove that case.
 Therefore, and as confirmed by the Opinions, the transfer is not, in our opinion, subject to "severe clawback".